Sampling Out-of-Distribution Chemical Spaces via Bayesian Flow: Experiments and Results

 \subsection{Fast Sampling}

 To compare with the baseline, i.e., the native ChemBFN model, we trained two ChemBFN models from scratch combined with the online RL described in \nameref{sec:methods} on MOSES and GuacaMol datasets respectively, then sampled the SMILES molecular representation with native BFN method and ODE-like approach.
 The main results were summarised in \prettyref{table:metrics}.
 We observed that (1) RL strategy marginally improved the validity and diversity (uniqueness and novelty) of generated samples; (2) ODE-like sampling strategy helped to drastically increase the validity in the cost of diversity; (3) the combination of RL and ODE-like generating process was the optimal strategy to outperform the baseline in validity while retaining the high diversity even when the number of sampling steps was reduced from 1k to 10.
 We also found that (not shown in \prettyref{table:metrics}) the temperature $\tau$ strongly controlled the trade-off between sample quality (validity) and diversity: a $\tau<0.01$ could lead to validity $\geq$ 99.5\% but the ratio of unique molecules $<$ 60\%; when $\tau=1$ the novelty was high but the validity was in the same level of native BFN sampling.
 In practice, $\tau=0.5$ is a value that balances validity and diversity when the sizes of molecules in the training data are highly homogeneous, otherwise the temperature needs reducing to as low as 0.02.
 Overall, ChemBFN + RL + ODE-like sampling strategy is capable of generating one valid SMILES string within 10.5 to 11.6 steps, which makes it possible to run on a laptop without GPUs.
-However, we admit the limitation of auxiliary RL that requires 30\% more training time at most.
+Note that when the number of sampling steps $n$ increases, because $\Delta t = 1/n$ decreases to match more to the continuous time during training, the performance will further improve in the cost of novelty.
+However, we acknowledge the limitation of auxiliary RL that requires 30\% more training time at most.